 What is the Community Taxon?

-Modified on Wed, 2 Oct at 5:28 PM
+Modified on Wed, 4 Dec at 3:36 PM

 The Community Taxon (or Community Identification) represents what taxon the iNaturalist community thinks is depicted in an observation.
 In general, we try to choose a taxon that more than 2/3 of the identifiers agree with.
 Each observation with at least two active identifications has a Community Taxon.

-Sometimes this means choosing a higher level taxon that contains a number of disagreeing taxa (e.g. you think it's a kingsnake and I think it's rattlesnake, so iNat chooses suborder Serpentes which contains all snakes).
+Sometimes this means choosing a higher-level taxon that contains a number of disagreeing taxa (e.g. you think it's a kingsnake and I think it's rattlesnake, so iNat chooses suborder Serpentes which contains all snakes).
 The algorithm also slightly favors dissent, because we've found that dissenters are often correct.

 More Details